|

 Everyone is welcome at our monthly meetings

-NOTICE: Meetings for the 2023-24 Year will be in-person. but will also be simulcast on Zoom.
+Meetings for the 2024-25 Year will be in-person, but will also be simulcast on Zoom.
 Zoom details for each meeting will be emailed to members via the

 newsletter.